rbipin/Python/readme.md

-This repository has all the python projects that I have worked on.
+This repository has all the python code samples that I tried